 Time to sip some eggnog.
 You’ve definitely earned it.

 Got questions about when or how to plan playful and meaningful company culture events?
-We’d love to hear them.
-Fire away in the comments or on Twitter.
+Let us know in the comments, below, or send us an email at email@example.com.
+We'd love to help!